-Heavy Metal Testing: Why do an hair analysis test for heavy metals?
-How heavy metals and toxic chemicals affect your health, energy and emotions.
+Heavy Metals Testing: Why do an hair analysis test for heavy metals?
+How heavy metals in body and toxic chemicals affect your health, energy and emotions.

 Dr L Wilson explains in this short talk how your nutrition is closely related to energy, the effect of toxic metals and chemicals and how Nutritional Balancing and Hair Mineral Analysis can help.

-INTRODUCTION - full article by Dr L Wilson is here
+INTRODUCTION to HEAVY METALS TOXICITY- full article by Dr L Wilson is here

 Re: Hair Analysis Test for Heavy Metals